 No, precisely the opposite.
-But since we currently do not have marketplaces to act in conformance to any meaningful measure of freedom, and driven by stale assignments of merit, those marketplaces turn into narrow absolutisms controlled by an increasingly unchallenged oligarchy of self-interests.
+But since we currently do not have marketplaces to act in conformance to any meaningful measure of freedom and are driven by stale assignments of merit, those marketplaces turn into narrow absolutisms controlled by an increasingly unchallenged oligarchy of self-interests.

 “None are more hopelessly enslaved than those who falsely believe they are free”Goethe

 That is not to suggest a better proxy of a free-market will eradicate all differences between the haves and have-nots – it won’t.
-But a relativity theory of freedom that respects and supports a pluralism of merit, assigned to evolutionary values, will produce a bell-curve of merit much more widely distributed, and assign merit to an ever-changing composition of performers.
+But a relativity theory of freedom that respects and supports a pluralism of merit, assigned to evolutionary values, will produce a bell curve of merit much more widely distributed and give merit to an ever-changing composition of performers.